VenkateshK26/ct-ram/README.md

 ## Update the prompt

-Replace `krishnanvenkatesh` in the prompt with your actual GitHub username.
+Replace `your git hub name` in the prompt with your actual GitHub username.